 Research has shown that student participation is directly related to course success.
 In order to ensure a rich learning experience, students must take an active approach to their studies by being present and involved.

-Attendance is measured and recorded from posted responses to weekly Discussion Forum questions, participation in the peer assessment process; and submission of weekly assignments, case studies and final projects.
+Attendance is measured and recorded from posted responses to weekly Discussion Forum questions, participation in the platform based assessment process; and submission of weekly assignments, case studies and final projects.

 Students discuss course material and raise issues and questions related to a course in the Course Forum.
 The Course Forum is regularly monitored by Course Instructors.
 Participation is not required, but highly recommended.